-- 14. Where the worker requests services due to possible work-related hearing loss, there shall be a formal in-clinic record for each customer, which will include the assessment of findings and services provided. - 15.
-Where the worker reports hearing loss and attributes this to employment, the hearing service provider shall submit an audiogram and the Primary Level Authorization to Treat Hearing Services form to the WCB, with a prescription for a suitable hearing instrument, where appropriate, with attention to the WCB fee schedule. - 16.
-Once a diagnosis of noise-induced hearing loss is confirmed, decisions regarding the relationship between the hearing loss injury and employment will be made by the WCB's operations staff.
-Once operations staff authorize direct billing of the WCB, using the Primary Level Authorization to Treat - Hearing Services form, the hearing instrument should be issued to the worker. - 17.
-The Primary Level Authorization to Treat Hearing Services form should also be submitted to the WCB as per the fee schedule requirements. - 18.
+- 14. There shall be a formal in-clinic record for each worker, including situations where a worker requests services due to possible work-related hearing loss, which will include the assessment of findings and services provided. - 15.
+Where the worker reports hearing loss and attributes this to employment, the hearing service provider shall submit an audiogram and the "Hearing Loss Request for Funding" form to the WCB, with a prescription for a suitable hearing instrument, where appropriate, with attention to the WCB fee schedule. - 16.
+Once a diagnosis of noise-induced hearing loss is confirmed, decisions regarding the relationship between the hearing loss injury and employment will be made by WCB's operations staff.
+Once WCB authorizes direct billing using the "Hearing Loss Request for Funding" form, the hearing services provider shall issue the hearing instrument to the worker. - 17.
 The worker has an option to purchase an upgrade to the hearing instrument prescribed by the hearing service provider.
-If such a purchase is made, this shall be recorded in the clinic's file, as well as the communication to the WCB. - 19.
+If such a purchase is made, this shall be recorded in the clinic's file, as well as the communication to the WCB. - 18.
 There will be a written record of all equipment calibrations.
-This record shall be submitted to the WCB on request to verify compliance to standards.
+This record shall be submitted to the WCB on request to verify compliance with standards.